openwisp/openwisp-docs/user/quickstart.rst

 ------------------------------------------

-If you want to find out how to deploy OpenWISP for production usage, follow the step by step `ansible-openwisp2 tutorial
+If you want to find out how to deploy OpenWISP for production usage, follow this step-by-step `ansible-openwisp2 tutorial
 <https://github.com/openwisp/ansible-openwisp2#usage-tutorial>`_.

 Alternatively, there's also